Car Insurance Edmonton

 - Accident Benefits Coverage: If someone gets hurt in an accident, the driver will receive income replacement, rehabilitation, and medical benefits.
 It doesn’t matter who is at fault.

-- Collision or Upset: If you’re not at-fault in an accident, coverage is available for loss of use and damage to your vehicle and its contents.
+- Direct Compensation for Property Damage: If you’re not at fault in an accident, coverage is available for loss of use and damage to your vehicle and its contents.

 Did you know?